Pukhrayan train derailment: Investigation

-Within hours of the incident, the central government ordered an investigation to probe the cause of the accident, which was unclear.
+Within hours of the incident, the central government ordered an investigation into the cause.
 Some sources speculated the train to have been overcrowded; sources in the railways suspected rail fracture might have caused the train to skid off.
 Some survivors claimed that one of the coaches was making noise and that its wheels were not running smoothly.

 Another train derailed on 28 December 2016, 50 km from Kanpur.
-Both accidents were thought to have been caused by fractured tracks.
+Both incidents were thought to have been caused by fractured tracks.
 In January 2017, after deliberately damaged track was found in time to avoid a third derailment, three suspects arrested for placing a bomb on rail tracks near Ghorasahan, Motilal Paswan, Umashankar Patel and Mukesh Yadav, were implicated in the two Kanpur derailments.

 They admitted working for Inter-Services Intelligence of Pakistan.
 According to a police officer, although no evidence of explosives had been found in connection with the two Kanpur derailments, audio recovered from one of the suspects' cellphones suggested they were involved in them.
 Brij Kishore Giri, a Nepalese suspected of being the men's "handler", was arrested in Nepal, as was Shamsul Huda, suspected of masterminding the plot, after he had been deported from Dubai.

-In October 2018, the National Investigation Agency (NIA) decided not to file a chargesheet for the case as there was no indication of any sabotage or explosion in the accident.
+In October 2018, the National Investigation Agency (NIA) decided not to file a chargesheet for the case as there was no indication of any sabotage or explosion.